Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 There were about 29,200 jobs for Special Education Preschool Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Special Education Preschool Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.
+The BLS estimates 2,500 yearly job openings in this field.

 undefined